AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 ## Context

 As a valued Adobe Campaign Classic customer, we are committed to providing you the best experience and value.
 Over the years, we have realized the value and reliability of hosting our customers in the cloud.
-As part of our [Gold Standard Initiative](../../rn/using/gold-standard.md), we are moving all of our customers to Adobe Managed Services (Public Cloud on AWS) to provide better and more reliable services.
+As part of our [Yearly Upgrade Initiative](../../rn/using/rn-overview.md#yearly-upgrade), we are moving all of our customers to Adobe Managed Services (Public Cloud on AWS) to provide better and more reliable services.

 This program has three main goals: